BeanRider/CityOfPeaks/README.md

 # City of Peaks (Sept.
 2015 - Sept 2016)

 ## Summary
 A data visualization project for Northeastern Energy Flows research group.

-Exhibited at the university gallery, Gallery360, in 2016.
-A dynamically animated, interactive, 3D, temporal, and geographical data visualization of the daily energy peaks of buildings in the Northeastern campus.
+This is a 3D interactive data visualization that protrays energy usage of buildings in the Northeastern campus.

+Featured exhibition at the university gallery, Gallery360, in 2016.

 ### Links
 Gallery360 Exhibition Details: http://www.informationinaction.com/exhibition-northeastern-energy-flows-at-gallery-360/<br />